hyperoslo/grumbles-the-lame-wizard/README.md

-# Grumbles the lazy Wizard
+# Grumbles the lame Wizard

 Coming soon to a “CLI” near you™